 Running electrical and plumbing elements to the garage should also be undertaken at this stage.
 If you’re undertaking maintenance on the car or want to use the garage for woodworking, then you’ll need power.
 Some owners prefer to use a generator if their power needs are low; this is more than powerful enough to power a light and a few utilities.

 Adding a drain will make disposing of liquids more convenient too.
 If you’re washing your car then a drain can get rid of all this water and reduce the likelihood of any rust.
 Don’t dispose of oil or solvents in this drain, as they should be disposed of properly according to your local authority.

 Designing the Interior

 If you’re planning to use your garage as a workshop, then you’ll have some designing to do!
 Fitting in all your equipment will require a floorplan to get the most from the space that you have.
 Adequate outlets will be key here, as you don’t want to have to run a lot of extension cables around the garage.

-Insulation is also essential to keep your container warm and your tools dry.
-You can also consider adding cladding to the exterior of the container to add an extra layer of protection.
-Some choose to cover their cladding with anti-vandal paint to discourage anyone from climbing on the container.
+Insulation is also essential to keep your unit warm and your tools dry.
+You can also consider adding cladding to the exterior of the pop-up garage to add an extra layer of protection.
+Some choose to cover their cladding with anti-vandal paint to discourage anyone from climbing on the garage.